 On a sunny October morning, Amelia fathomed the depth of a graffiti inscribed on a wall of a buzzing La Rambla street.
 Though it had been a while since she had moved to Barcelona, Spain, the artistic aura of the city still captivated her.
-She smiled dreamily knowing that she had made the right decision.
+Appeased with herself, Amelia smiled knowing that she had made the right decision.

 She looked at her watch and it was fifteen minutes to twelve pm.
 She opened up a big red umbrella that read ‘‘Amigo Tour Agency” and wore her badge around her neck that spelled out her name in black bold letters, big enough for anyone to recognize from a distance.
 Her black hair floated in the soft breeze and her luminous olive complexion reflected the sun’s light.
 Standing tall at 5’8 in brown khakis and a red polo, she was hard to miss.

 In next few minutes, she was approached by a middle-aged English couple, “Hi, are you from the tour agency?
 We are here for the walking tour.”